Seattle Pediatric Concussion Research Collaborative

 Celeste Quitiquit, MD

 Dr. Celeste Quitiquit is a board-certified pediatrician and sports medicine doctor.
-She clinically works in Seattle Children’s South Clinic in Federal Way seeing children and adolescents with any activity- or sports-related health issues and non-operative musculoskeletal conditions, and is an active clinical member of Seattle Children's Sports Concussion Program.
+She clinically works in Seattle Children’s Federal Way seeing children and adolescents with any activity- or sports-related health issues and non-operative musculoskeletal conditions, and is an active clinical member of Seattle Children's Sports Concussion Program.
 She has collaborated on previous concussion research around concussion reporting behavior and the association of mental health and concussion.
 She has experience covering collegiate and high school teams and currently volunteers her time covering local high schools assisting with sideline coverage.

 Ali Rowhani-Rahbar, MD, MPH, PhD